 \section{Abstract}

 Let $R$ be a commutative Noetherian local ring.
-We give a characterization of when the completion of $R$ has an isolated singularity.
-This result simultaneously improves a theorem of Dao and Takahashi and a theorem of Bahlekeh, Hakimian, Salarian, and Takahashi.
-As an application, we strengthen the Auslander–Huneke–Leuschke–Wiegand theorem in the form refined by Dao and Takahashi.
-We further investigate the ascent and descent of finite and countable syzygy representation type along the canonical map from $R$ to its completion.
-As a consequence, we obtain a complete affirmative answer to Schreyer’s conjecture.
-We also explore analogues of Chen’s questions in the context of finite Cohen--Macaulay representation type over Cohen--Macaulay rings.
-The main result in this direction shows that if $R$ is Cohen--Macaulay and there are only finitely many non-isomorphic indecomposable maximal Cohen--Macaulay modules that are locally free on the punctured spectrum, then either $R$ is a hypersurface or every Gorenstein projective module is projective, and every Gorenstein projective module over the completion of $R$ is a direct sum of finitely generated ones.
+We characterize when its completion has an isolated singularity, thereby strengthening the Dao–Takahashi refinement of the Auslander–Huneke–Leuschke–Wiegand theorem.
+We investigate the ascent and descent of finite and countable syzygy representation type along the canonical map from $R$ to its completion.
+One consequence is a complete affirmative answer to Schreyer’s conjecture.
+We explore analogues of Chen’s questions in the context of finite Cohen--Macaulay representation type over Cohen--Macaulay rings.
+The main result in this direction shows that if $R$ is Cohen--Macaulay and there are only finitely many non-isomorphic indecomposable maximal Cohen--Macaulay modules that are locally free on the punctured spectrum, then either $R$ is a hypersurface or every Gorenstein projective module is projective; moreover, every Gorenstein projective module over the completion of $R$ is a direct sum of finite generated ones.
 Finally, we study dominant local rings, introduced by Takahashi, under certain finite representation type conditions, and identify a new class of virtually Gorenstein rings.